GL_Discover Hub_Forex_1920x1280_TraderGray_03

 • You can have an options contract while holding another position.

 • These hedges are known as imperfect because you won’t cancel out 100% of your losses on either side.
-Still, forex traders use this strategy because it gives you scope to limit your losses while still making a profit, depending on the investments you make.
+Still, some traders use this strategy because it may limit part of the downside while retaining some upside if the market moves favourably.

 So, the two main forex hedging strategies are perfect and imperfect.
 To quickly recap, these two strategies are: